openebs/openebs/api/client/README.md

   - certificates to communicate with server
 - cli.go can be treated as very generic helper utility
 - commands.go maps the openebs specific commands to their handlers in client.
+- Each folder relates to an entity w.r.t. openebs
+  - This entity implements the client side logic
+  - Technically this is the http client side implementation of the entity.